-This option instructs the assembler to pre-execute one of
+Instructs the assembler to pre-execute one of the

 You must enclose

 directive in quotes, for example:

 GBLA directive to define the variable before setting its value.

 The variable name is case-sensitive.
 The variables defined using the command line are global to the assembler source files specified on the command line.

 Be aware of the following: